-The 1% increase in this assessment brings the cumulative general security allocation for the 2025-26 water year to 2%.
-When combined with the average carryover of 31%, the total water availability to date stands at 33%.
+The 1% increase in this assessment brings the cumulative general security allocation for the 2025-26 water year to 3%.
+This brings the current balance of general security water to 569 GL or 34%.
+Note that individual balances may be higher or lower than this percentage subject to their water use decisions.